Cynthia L. Nicoletti

 - Professor of Law

 Cynthia Nicoletti is a legal historian and professor of law at Virginia Law.
 She has received numerous awards and fellowships, including the William Nelson Cromwell Prize for the best dissertation in legal history, awarded by the American Society for Legal History in 2011.
-Her book, Secession on Trial: The Treason Prosecution of Jefferson Davis, was published in October 2017.
+Her book, Secession on Trial: The Treason Prosecution of Jefferson Davis, won the 2018 Cromwell Book Prize, given by the William Nelson Cromwell Foundation each year for excellence in scholarship to an early career scholar working in the field of American legal history.

 - J.D.Harvard Law School2003